jyyulab/LVIS_pipeline/steps_for_qsLAM_PCR_pipeline.md

 Trimmed reads are aligned to the reference genome using the script [10-bwa.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/10-bwa.sh) by [BWA](http://bio-bwa.sourceforge.net/).

 ### Step 3 (Post-mapping processing)
 The script [11-bam2bed.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/11-bam2bed.sh) is used for filtering singleton reads, pairs mapped on different chromosomes, pairs with insertion size >1000bp, as well as duplicated reads.

-### 11.bam2bed.sh
+The output is a bed file storing the locations of the filtered reads.
+An optional script [12-bed2wig.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/12-bed2wig.sh) can be used to convert the bed file to bedgraph and bigwig files.

 Samtools (http://www.htslib.org/) is used to view and sort bam files produced in the bwa directory into sam files.
 (Soft and hard clipped reads are...?)  .
 The bedtools bamtobed (https://bedtools.readthedocs.io/en/latest/content/tools/bamtobed.html) program is used with the  -bedpe and -mate1 options to convert the  sam files into bed files.
 (????? more steps I dont understand)